 Pave the Pool Area

 Cut heavy card stock to make the pavement around your pool.
 Cut an inner opening the size of your pool.
 I would make a the outer dimension a minimum of four feet (one inch scale) for a home walkway or up to six feet (3/4″ scale) for a commercial/public pool.
 Twelve feet (3″ scale) makes a good-sized area for sunning.
-For finishing details, For the finishing touches, add figures, a cooler, beach towel graphics, a fence, and wooden decking,.
-Then pour yourself a Mai Tai and enjoy your new pool.
+For finishing details, you can add figures, a cooler, beach towel graphics, a fence, and wooden decking.
+Then pour yourself a Piña Colada and enjoy your new pool.

 A stack of fire wood is a simple detail that can be repeated in numerous places on you layout, and yet they will never be out of place, and it will never seem like there are too many.
 A stack of fire wood works nicely beside any residence, a campground, or an outdoor business, like a produce stand or flea market,

 Time and Difficulty